As a new parent, this blog post should help provide a lot of insights into parenting for first-time parents like you.

 First of all for a lot of things there is no “right” or “wrong” way, and we must accept that we each have a different way of doing things.

-For things like discipline, vaccinations, etc, make sure you communicate, research, listen to each other’s point’s of view, and agree together on these topics.
+For things like discipline, health choices, etc, make sure you communicate, research, listen to each other’s point’s of view, and agree together on these topics.

 9) Get help when you need it and don’t be afraid to ask.

-10) Be ready to say no to visitations even though you are not used to saying no if you need time together as a family.
+10) Be ready to say no to visitations if you need time together as a family.

 11) Evolve.
 Don’t think because you do something now and it works, it will always work.
-Either for your parent-child relationship or your marriage relationship.
+Either for your parent-child relationship or your marriage.

 You must evolve in your journey together.